COMPLETE STREETS CAMPAIGN

 Complete Streets Are Safe Streets

-CalBike is a co-sponsor of the Complete Streets Bill of 2024, SB 960, authored by Senator Scott Wiener.
+CalBike was a co-sponsor of the Complete Streets Bill of 2024, SB 960, authored by Senator Scott Wiener.
 The bill requires Caltrans to set objective goals and “to prioritize the implementation of comfortable, convenient, and connected facilities for pedestrians, bicyclists, and transit users on all projects in the [SHOPP funding] program, where applicable.”
+The bill was approved by the legislature and signed into law by Governor Gavin Newsom.
+CalBike continues to work with Caltrans and other state agencies to help guide implementation of the new law.

 Complete Streets are streets that are safe and comfortable for people biking, walking, and taking transit, as well as driving motor vehicles.
 Protected bikeways, a key element of many Complete Streets, have been shown to reduce fatalities and injuries for road users in all modes of transportation.